CycloneDX/cyclonedx-python-lib/README.md

 * Normalizers that convert data models to XML structures
 * Serializer that converts `Bom` data models to JSON string
 * Serializer that converts `Bom` data models to XML string
-* Validator that checks JSON against _CycloneDX_ Specification
-* Validator that checks XML against _CycloneDX_ Specification
+* Formal validators for JSON string and XML string according to _CycloneDX_ Specification

 ## Installation